jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 9: (36:53 + 1:14:43) = 1:51:36, rank 5453)

+Getting the right data structures was the key here.
+For the first part I did it all using a simple free map, containing the `fileId` or `-1` for each block.
+This worked, but was pretty slow.

+For the second part I decided I needed to separately track the used and free space lengths, since looking for gaps of the right length was going to be a pain otherwise.
+It was a bit fiddly converting between the lengths and the indexes into the free map (which I needed to keep in order to work out the checksum; didn't think of that at first!), but our friend `take` came to the rescue eventually.

+Nasty subtlety at the close, where the first version I managed to get working on the sample input failed on the puzzle input.
+Turned out I was allowing compaction to move blocks to the right.
+Lost a bunch of time debugging that one, as I had to first construct a new example to identity the issue.

 ## Day 8: (57:04 + 5:17 = 1:02:21, rank 5904)

 `tails` to the rescue on this one.
 Quite a nice pattern to use to compare